 Finnin has appeared on such media outlets as BBC, CNN, Sky News, and Al Jazeera.
 His commentary has been quoted in The New York Times, The Washington Post, the Los Angeles Times, The Guardian, The Times, The New Yorker, and Newsweek, among other periodicals.

-Finnin is a native of Cleveland, Ohio and a graduate of Georgetown University (BA) and Columbia University (PhD).
+Finnin is a native of Cleveland, Ohio and a graduate of St Ignatius High School, Georgetown University (BA) and Columbia University (PhD).
 In 1995-97 he served as a US Peace Corps Volunteer in Ukraine.
-He lives with his family in Cambridge, England.
+He lives with his family in Cambridge.

 Read more at the University of Cambridge